Weak disorder in the stochastic mean-field model of distance II: Discussion

-In the last few years, due to the connections to real-world networks described above, these questions have taken on an added significance and a number of studies both at the non-rigorous level (\cite{braunstein2003optimal}) and rigorous level (see e.g.\ \cite{bhamidi2010first}) have been undertaken to study such questions in many other random graph models. \\(d) {\bf Proof techniques:} A number of different techniques have been used in the analysis of first passage percolation asymptotics in various contexts, ranging from subadditive methods in the context of the lattice, to continuous time branching process embeddings and renewal theory in the context of various random graph models.
-In particular, for $s> 0$, \cite{BH09} used embeddings into a particular continuous-time branching process theory to derive the results in \eqref{eqn:hns-s-big-0} and \eqref{eqn:wn-s-big-0}.
-As far as we know, this is the first paper that uses Stein's method for Poisson approximation to derive refined asymptotics in the first passage percolation context.
-In particular the results here complete the program started in \cite{BH09} and show that for $s\leq 0$, $H_n=\Op(1)$ while for $s>0$, $H_n\sim s\log{n}$.
-Clearly, this further shows that there are at least \emph{two} universality classes for first-passage percolation on the complete graph in terms of the edge weight distribution.
-When $s\leq 0$, the weights $E^s$ are in the same universality class as the weight 1, in the sense that the hopcount remains bounded, while for $s>0$, they are in the same universality class as the exponential distribution arising for $s=1$.
-As discussed in more detail in \cite{BH09}, this raises the question what the universality classes for first passage percolation on $K_n$ are.
+In the last few years, due to the connections to real-world networks described above, these questions have taken on an added significance, and a number of studies both at the non-rigorous level \cite {braunstein2003optimal} and rigorous level (see, e.g., \cite {bhamidi2010first}) have been undertaken to study such questions in many other random graph models. \item[(d)] \textit{Proof techniques}: A number of different techniques have been used in the analysis of first passage percolation asymptotics in various contexts, ranging from subadditivity methods in the context of the lattice, to continuous-time branching process embeddings and renewal theory in the context of various random graph models.
+The paper \cite{BH09} used embeddings into a particular continuous-time branching process to derive the results in \eqref{eqn:hns-s-big-0} and \eqref{eqn:wn-s-big-0}.
+As far as we know, the present paper is the first paper that uses the method of Stein--Chen for Poisson approximation to derive refined asymptotics in the first passage percolation context.
+In particular the results here complete the program started in \cite{BH09} and show that for $\beta\leq0$, $H_n(\beta)$ is a tight sequence of random variables, while for $\beta>0$, $H_n(\beta)/(\beta\log{n})\convp1$.
+Clearly, this further shows that there are at least \textit{two} universality classes for first-passage percolation on the complete graph in terms of the edge weight distribution.
+When $\beta\leq0$, the weights $E^{\beta}$ are in the same universality class as the weight 1, in the sense that the hopcount remains bounded, while for $\beta>0$, they are in the same universality class as the exponential distribution arising for $\beta=1$.
+As discussed in more detail in \cite{BH09}, this raises the question of what the universality classes for first passage percolation on $K_n$ are.
 In particular, does $H_n$ always satisfy a central limit theorem whenever $H_n\rightarrow\infty$?
 Or are there classes of edge weight distributions where the behavior is even different?
-For example, is there a class of random edge weights where the behavior is similar as for the minimal spanning tree, where $H_n$ is of the order $n^{1/3}$. \\(e) {\bf Multi-point distances and exchangeability:} The classical probability theory of exchangeability has in the last few years been used to analyze various complex random structures, see \cite{aldous2009more} for a nice modern survey.
-In the context of Corollary \ref{corr:multi-point}, one can analyze such questions in a number of different contexts (such as the stochastic mean-field model of distance or your favorite random graph model with your favorite random edge weights).
-For the stochastic mean-field model, the multi-point optimal path weights converge (after proper rescaling and recentering) to an {\it exchangeable} sequence of random variables.
-In the present model, we can once again show convergence but to an independent sequence of random variables.
+For example, is there a class of random edge weights where the behavior is similar as for the minimal spanning tree, where $H_n$ is of the order $n^{1/3}$. \item[(e)] \textit{Multi-point distances and exchangeability}: The classical probability theory of exchangeability has been used in the last few years to analyze various complex random structures; see \cite{aldous2009more} for a nice, modern survey.
+In the context of Corollary~\ref{corr:multi-point}, one can analyze such questions in a number of different contexts (such as the stochastic mean-field model of distance or your favorite random graph model with your favorite random edge weights).
+For the stochastic mean-field model, the multi-point optimal path weights converge (after proper rescaling and recentering) to an \textit{exchangeable} sequence of random variables.
+In the present model, we can once again show convergence but to an independent sequence of random variables. \end{longlist}